 Just like the liver is capable of detoxing itself without juice cleanses, the body is very good at removing lactate from the system once the extreme intensity of the exercise is over.
 But a cool down after your workout is still vital.

 Remember the hydrogen that caused the acidity and muscle burn?
 Your cool down will increase circulation and decrease this acidity.
 Ten minutes of low-intensity exercise like walking or using a stationary bike will help return your body to balance after your workout.

 The amount of lactate that can build up in your body is directly related to the intensity of your exercise.
-Doing intense exercise sometimes is good for you — assuming you’re a fit, healthy person in general — but if you wanted to avoid lactate buildup for some reason, you could avoid intense exercise.
+Doing intense exercise sometimes is good for you—assuming you’re a fit, healthy person whose doctor hasn't warned you against it—but if you wanted to avoid lactate buildup for some reason, you could avoid intense exercise.

 Anyone participating in a fitness regimen should be able to tell the difference between soreness and pain.

-If you are jogging and your ankle or knee begins to ache — the joint itself — you should back off.
+If you are jogging and your ankle or knee joint begins to ache, you should back off.
 You may need better shoes or to work up to this intensity more gradually.Tendinitis can develop during exercise and the pain can be hard to tell apart from joint-specific pain.
 The tendon is irritated and inflamed, so it’s still best to stop or ease back on the exercises causing the pain.